Josué (footballer, born 2005)

 Josué Souza dos Santos (born 25 April 2005), simply known as Josué, is a Brazilian professional footballer who plays as a defensive midfielder for Primeira Liga club Nacional.

 Career

+First years

 Born in Nova Iguaçu, Rio de Janeiro, Josué joined Grêmio's youth setup in 2021, after representing America-RJ and Serrano-RJ.
 On 24 August 2022, he signed his first professional contract with the club, agreeing to a deal until 2025.

 Josué made his first team – and Série A – debut on 18 October 2023, coming on as a second-half substitute for Nathan in a 2–1 home loss to Athletico Paranaense.

 Nacional

 On 10 July 2025, it was announced that Josué had signed for Primeira Liga club Nacional until 2030.

+Democrata GV (loan)

+In January 2026, after struggling for game-time in Portugal under manager Tiago Margarido, Josué returned to Brazil, joining Democrata GV on loan until the end of the year.